-The Solo Resource Recovery trucks unload at Australian Native Landscapes’ transfer station.
+The Solo Resource Recovery trucks unload at Australian Native Landscapes’ transfer station at Weston.
 Here, ANL’s quality control staff, manually screen the collected material before it is sent to their Tea Gardens facility for further processing.

 At Tea Gardens the material is shredded and irrigated to increase the moisture content and then placed in wind rows to let nature take over.